Canadian Foundation for Healthcare Improvement: Programs

-Fellowships and Training
+Fellowships and training

 CFHI's flagship fourteen month leadership development program is the Executive Training for Healthcare Improvement program.
 Groups of health professionals working in senior management positions, including doctors and nurses in executive positions, can apply for the fellowship, which offers training in implementation of research evidence and skills development to improve their organizations.
 EXTRA is supported by a number of partnering organizations, including the Canadian Nurses Association and the Canadian Medical Association.

 In conjunction with the Commonwealth Fund, CFHI provides funding for a Canadian to participate in the Harkness Fellowship Award with colleagues from other countries.
 The award is geared to mid-career researchers, policy makers, journalists and others to spend a year conducting a research study on a health policy topic in the United States in consultation with a mentor who is an expert in the field.

-The Naimark Fellow Award is named after Dr. Arnold Naimark, and is awarded annually to health services leaders who demonstrate professional excellence and outstanding achievement in healthcare improvement.
+The Naimark Fellow Award is named after Arnold Naimark, and is awarded annually to health services leaders who demonstrate professional excellence and outstanding achievement in healthcare improvement.
 CFHI's annual Excellence Through Evidence Award recognizes a health services leader who has successfully implemented evidence-informed innovations in care and service delivery.

 OnCall is CFHI's regular webinar series which has run for more than six years, and focuses on health systems transformation, patient and citizen engagement, population needs and mental health.